FronkonGames/fronkongames.github.io/content/store/retro/index.md

 * [Handheld 8-Bit](#handheld8bit), imitates the graphics of the 8-bit handheld consoles of the late 1980s.

 {{< alert color="light" >}}
-You can obtain each effect separately (**for only $8!**), but if you want multiple effects, you might be interested in **'[RETRO BUNDLE](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/retro-bundle-245493?aid=1101l9zFC&utm_source=aff)'** where you can find them all at a special price!
+You can obtain each effect separately, but if you want multiple effects, you might be interested in **'[RETRO BUNDLE](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/retro-bundle-245493?aid=1101l9zFC&utm_source=aff)'** where you can find them all at a special price!
 {{< /alert >}}

 ## Requirements